rubesc/MoMA_photography_collection/README.md

 # MoMA Data Visualizations with D3.js

-This repository contains D3.js data visualizations that explore the Museum of Modern Art's (MoMA) public dataset on Artists and Collection.
+This repository contains D3.js data visualizations that explore the Museum of Modern Art's (MoMA) public dataset on Artists and Collection, with a focus in their Photography collection.

 ## Data Source